J-F-Liu/knowledge/src/Computer/vision.md

 Because of noise in data, the so-computed matrix $R = [r_1\ r_2\ r_3]$ does not in general satisfy the properties of a rotation matrix.
 We need to estimate the best rotation matrix from a general 3×3 matrix.

 ## Lens distortion model

+It is difficult to manufacture a perfect lens.
+In practice, several simple lenses are carefully assembled to make a compound lens with better properties.
+The two planes of front and back lens, called the principal planes, are perpendicular to the optical axis, and are separated by a distance t, called the thickness of the lens.
+The principal planes intersect the optical axis at two points, called the nodal points.

+The thick lens produces the same perspective projection as the ideal thin lens, except for an additional offset equal to the lens thickness t along the optical axis.

 The centre-of-distortion may be displaced from the centre of the image or the principal point of the camera.